 James Weldon Johnson

 James Weldon Johnson was born on a Saturday in the zodiac sign of Gemini.
-This makes the planet Saturn the ruler of his INNER Self and givers Mercury rulership of his OUTER Self.
+This makes Saturn the ruler of his INNER Self and givers Mercury rulership of his OUTER Self.
 The #75 SAT GEM Dayology signature creates a very serious but highly alert individual.
 Saturn types excel at anything to which they care to invest their time and energy.
 Gemini natives are exceptionally versatile, but they lean toward matters related to comparison or communication.

 James Weldon Johnson was an incredibly accomplished figure.
 As a child of immigrants he graduated from Clark Atlanta University, During the nineteen twenties he and his brother moved to New York City.
 Together they found success in great writing popular songs, forming musical ensembles and producing Broadway operettas.
 During this cultural period which he named the Harlem Renaissance, Johnson earned his reputation as a writer and a poet.